Top 10 reasons to visit Edinburgh this summer

 - reasons to visit

-Looking for beautiful scenery, outdoor day trips and unmissable cultural events this summer?
+Looking for beautiful scenery, outdoor day trips and unmissable cultural experiences this summer?
 Edinburgh has it all!
-From internationally renowned events to family friendly day trips to the picturesque seasides, our city is the perfect place to spend the summer months.
+From internationally renowned festivals to family friendly day trips to the picturesque seasides, our city is the perfect place to brighten up your summer.

 Everyone loves a good get-together over a sizzling BBQ, so when the sun is shining in Edinburgh residents excitedly rush off to purchase mini barbecues and head along to the nearest green space, which in a lot of cases is the Meadows.
 This is the ideal place to relax in the sun, listen to some tunes, meet friends and to grill your beefburger or halloumi to your heart's content - just don't forget to keep our green spaces clean and take your rubbish with you when you leave.